Boy George: Solo career: 2000s

-Boy George has run his own fashion line for some years, called "B-Rude", which has shown at fashion shows in London, New York and Moscow.
-On 24 December 2006, Boy George appeared on a one-off BBC TV programme Duet Impossible in which he performed with himself from the 1980s and joked about his street cleaning.

 Later in 2007, two electronica/dance collaborations were released in limited editions.
-In the spring, the track "You're Not the One" was remixed from an old demo and released with the dance combo "Loverush UK" reaching the top 20 in the UK dance chart.
-It was a digital-only release, available in many digital retailers like iTunes.
-Also on iTunes, a new collaboration with trip-hop/electro band Dark Globe, called "Atoms", was released on 19 November.
-The single contains eight versions, from the slow original to electro remixes by Ariya and Henrik Schwarz.
-Also in late 2007, an EP titled "Disco Abomination" appeared on the internet, available for download on several underground outlets.
-It included new remixes of tracks like "You're Not the One" from U.S. DJ EddieD, "Turn 2 Dust", "Love Your Brother", and covers of "Don't Wanna See Myself" and "Go Your Own Way".
-Most of the versions are remixes done by German producer Kinky Roland.

-On 25 February 2007, Boy George was special guest DJ at LGBT nightspot, the Court Hotel in Perth, Australia.
+On 25 February 2007, Boy George was special guest DJ at LGBT nightspot the Court Hotel in Perth, Australia.
 On 4 March 2007, he performed as a DJ at the Hordern Pavilion in Sydney for the Mardi Gras Festival.
 On 11 May 2007, he performed as a DJ at the launch party for the Palazzo Versace in Dubai, UAE.
 Boy George cancelled his planned 2007 October tour via an announcement on his official website.
 In 2007, he toured as a DJ, visiting many venues around the world.

 Boy George played a special residency at the Shaw Theatre in London from 23 January 2008, followed by a full UK tour.
 In April 2008, The Biography Channel featured a documentary on the life of Boy George.
 The American tour which was planned for July/August 2008 had to be cancelled because he had been denied a United States visa due to a pending London court case scheduled for November 2008.
 On 2 July six concert dates in South America were announced.
 Boy George participated in RETROFEST held in Scotland in August 2008, and a 30-date UK tour took place in October/November 2008.
 In 2009, he signed a new record deal subsequently releasing the album Ordinary Alien – The Kinky Roland Files in the autumn of 2010.
-The album consisted of previously recorded tracks mixed by long-time dance partner Kinky Roland.
+The album consisted of previously recorded tracks mixed by long-time dance-pop record producer Kinky Roland.
 He took part in Night of the Proms, which is a series of concerts held yearly in Belgium, the Netherlands, Germany and Spain which consist of a combination of pop music and popular classical music (often combined).